dsl400/friendly-buspirate/README.md

 ## Notes

-* Only tested on windows machine
+* Only tested on windows